Immanuel Kant: Dialectical inferences of pure reason

 Kant further argues in each case that his doctrine of transcendental idealism is able to resolve the antinomy.

-The third chapter examines fallacious arguments about God in rational theology under the heading of the "Ideal of Pure Reason."
+The third chapter examines fallacious arguments about God in rational theology under the heading of the "Ideal of Pure Reason".
 (Whereas an idea is a pure concept generated by reason, an ideal is the concept of an idea as an individual thing.)
 Here Kant addresses and claims to refute three traditional arguments for the existence of God: the ontological argument, the cosmological argument, and the physio-theological argument (i.e., the argument from design).
 The results of the transcendental dialectic so far appear to be entirely negative.
-In an Appendix to this section, however, Kant rejects such a conclusion.
+In an Appendix to this section, Kant rejects such a conclusion.
 The ideas of pure reason, he argues, have an important regulatory function in directing and organizing our theoretical and practical inquiry.
 Kant's later works elaborate upon this function at length and in detail.